Farmed-raised Catfish are both a sensual and sustainable choice. Here’s an easy and toothsome recipe.

 • 3/4 cup dry-aged cheese

-• 3 tablespoons of grapeseed oil for frying
+• 3 tablespoons of peanut or grapeseed oil for frying

 • Cornstarch (for coating)